Psychicbear/3813ICT-A1-RileyS/README.md

 |**Return Value**|`{ success: boolean, error: string }`|
 |**Technical Explanation**|The route constucts a message object with the userID, content and a datetime.
 It then saves the message to the beginning of the messages of the respective channel log|

+# Angular Architecture
+## Components
+### Data.service
+This service is the heart of the application as it follows a server authoritative design philosophy, meaning all commands must be verified by the server to ensure permission levels are respected.
+The main function of this service is to send requests to the server and receive responses based off of the user's permission level.
+The goal of the service is to provide each component with the data they require.
+### Login
+For first time users of the app, this is the component you will encounter first at `./login`.
+The main feature of this component is the login form which contains an input for an `email` and a `password`.
+On submission, the Data.service sends the login information to the server for authentication.
+If the user is authenticated, the user will be redirected to the hub component at `./home`.
+If user data is already found and loaded from localStorage, this page will redirect to `./home` automatically.

+### Hub
+This component (located at `./home`) aims to be the hub for users to access all of the groups they participate in.
+Using the data.service, the hub lists all of the groups available to the user as clickable links.
+Upon clicking one of these groups, the user is re-routed to the group component at `./group` with the associated groupID.

+When the user is verified as a super user or admin, additional fields are available for the user, enabling the creation, deletion and update of groups within the application.

+### Group
+This component (located at `./group`) much like the hub component primarily displays a list of channels for the user to access.
+Using the router, this component takes the groupID from the provided route and uses it to load the available channels for the user.
+Clicking on a channel routes the user to the channel component with it's channel id to `./channel`.
+Future iterations of group will include message previews for each available channel, showing the user the most recent message sent in each channel.

+When the user is verified as a super user, admin, or group assis of the selected group,  additional fields are available for the user, enabling the creation, deletion and update of channels within the group.

+### Channel
+This component (located at `./channel`) is where all conversations take place.
+Using the `channelID` passed through the route, this component populates the window with a channel's message history, displaying each message with the user whom sent the message, their profile picture and the time at which the message was sent.
+The included chatbox will allow the user to send their own messages to the channel.
+In future iterations, the channel component will utilise websockets to enable live updates of the channel messages

+### Account
+This component (located at `./account`) enables the user to make changes to their own account, allowing them to change their username, email or password.
+This section also allows the user to set a profile picture to help users better identify them in conversations.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 ## Development server